nosajio/s3-bucket-read-api/Readme.md

 # S3 Bucket Read API

-A small configurable service written in Go consisting of two endpoints:
+A small configurable service written in Go that can read data from a AWS S3 bucket.
+The API consists of just two endpoints:

-`GET /files` lists all files in the bucket specified in the `` environment variable.
+`GET /files` lists all files in the bucket specified in the `BUCKET_NAME` environment variable.

 `GET /files/:filename` streams bytes of the specified file to the browser.